netdata/netdata/src/web/README.md

 We bundle Netdata with a dashboard and hundreds of charts, designed by both our team and the community, but you can also customize them yourself.

-There are two primary ways to view Netdata's dashboards on the agent:
+There are two primary ways to view Netdata's dashboards on the Agent:

 1. The [local Agent dashboard](/src/web/gui/README.md) that comes pre-configured with every Netdata installation.
 You can see it at `http://NODE:19999`, replacing `NODE` with `localhost`, the hostname of your node, or its IP address.
 You